pingcap-inc/tidb2dw/docs/bigquery.md

 >
 > 1. BigQuery has some limitations on modifying table schemas, like BigQuery does not support add a REQUIRED column to an existing table schema, refer to [BigQuery Docs](https://cloud.google.com/bigquery/docs/managing-table-schemas), in some cases, its better to recreate the table.
 > 2. The type mapping from TiDB to BigQuery is defined [here](https://github.com/pingcap-inc/tidb2dw/blob/main/pkg/bigquerysql/types.go).
+> 3. tidb2dw will not sync column's default value to BigQuery, when you add a new column with default value, it will throw an error, you'd better to recreate the table in BigQuery and start a new replication task.